How Is Munchausen Syndrome Diagnosed?

 Diagnosing Munchausen syndrome is very difficult because of, again, the dishonesty that is involved.
 Doctors must rule out any possible physical and mental illnesses before a diagnosis of Munchausen syndrome can be considered.

-If the doctor finds no physical reason for the symptoms, he or she may refer the person to a psychiatrist or psychologist, mental health professionals who are specially trained to diagnose and treat mental illnesses.
+If the doctor finds no physical reason for the symptoms, or if the pattern of physical symptoms that someone describes suggests that they may be self-inflicted, then he or she will likely refer the person to a psychiatrist or psychologist, mental health professionals who are specially trained to diagnose and treat mental illnesses.
 Psychiatrists and psychologists use specially designed interview and assessment tools to evaluate a person for Munchausen syndrome.
-The doctor bases his or her diagnosis on the exclusion of actual physical or mental illness, and his or her observation of the patient's attitude and behavior.
+The doctor bases his or her diagnosis on the exclusion of actual physical or mental illness and his or her observation of the patient's attitude and behavior.

 How Is Munchausen Syndrome Treated?